Skip to content

 • Conditions for choosing excision: Tissue necrosis, severe contamination, or difficulty in repositioning.

 Start systemic broad-spectrum antibiotics covering gram-positive and gram-negative bacteria preoperatively.
 Combination of vancomycin and a third-generation cephalosporin (e.g., ceftazidime) is associated with reduced endophthalmitis rates.
-If endophthalmitis is suspected, early surgical intervention is recommended.
+If endophthalmitis is suspected, early invasive treatment is recommended.
 Inject vancomycin 1 mg/0.1 mL and ceftazidime 2.25 mg/0.1 mL into the anterior chamber and vitreous.
 If vitreous opacification is extensive, perform emergency vitrectomy.

 Once the presence of an intraocular foreign body is confirmed, it should be removed as soon as possible.
-Removal is primarily performed via pars plana vitrectomy using micro forceps or diamond forceps.
-For detailed treatment strategies, refer to the section on intraocular foreign bodies (IOFB).
+Removal is primarily performed via pars plana vitrectomy using microforceps or diamond forceps.
+Detailed treatment strategies for intraocular foreign bodies are covered in the article on intraocular foreign bodies (IOFB).

-Depending on the extent of intraocular tissue damage, lensectomy and vitrectomy may be performed as secondary surgery.
+Depending on the extent of damage to intraocular tissues, lensectomy and vitrectomy may be performed as secondary surgery.
 In cases of penetrating injury limited to the anterior segment, this may often be unnecessary.
-However, in the following situations, consider performing these procedures as a single-stage surgery immediately after primary repair.
+However, in the following situations, consider performing it as a single-stage procedure immediately following primary repair:

 Q What is the acceptable time from injury to surgery?